AGGREGATE & QUARRY ASSOCIATION

 Does your company have an initiative that protects the environment and / or supports a community?

-- All finalists will receive publicity including written material, promotion at the QuarryNZ 2023 conference in Christchurch, as well as feature on the AQA website.
+• All finalists will receive publicity including written material, promotion at the QuarryNZ 2024 conference in Rotorua, as well as feature on the AQA website.

 Full details can be found in the MIMICO Environment & Community Award brochure.